enazari/enazari.github.io/_projects/DodgePersonation.md

 <h3>Idea Two</h3>
-By implementing an other idea, we could generate such images that can fool a soft-max based neural network used for Face Verification task with even a higher success rate.
+By implementing another idea, we could generate such images that can fool a soft-max based neural network used for Face Verification task with even a higher success rate.

 <div class="row">